w314/notes/javaNotes/javaQA.md

 - `@AfterAll`
 - `@Test`

-### 3.19 What are the Maven build lifecycle phases?
+### 70-3.19 What are the Maven build lifecycle phases?

-The phases of the build lifecycle are:
+When Maven builds your project, it goes through several steps called phases

 - `validate`: validate the project is correct and all necessary information is available
 - `compile`: compile the source code of the project